mvaled/emelle/docs/pattern-match-compilation.md

     p ::= C p1 .. pN  -- Constructor pattern
           _           -- Wildcard pattern

-    tree = ::= Leaf of action                -- Jump to code Switch of (C -> ?tree) * tree -- Switch on constructor Fail                          -- Pattern match failure
+    tree ::= Leaf of action
+               -- Jump to code
+             Switch of int * occurrence * (C -> ?tree) * tree
+               -- Switch on constructor of the given occurrence Swap
-               Swap                          -- Move something to front of stack
+               -- Move something to front of stack

 Let there be a matrix of patterns.
 The algorithm to compile this matrix into a decision tree is as follows: